olliefr/gke-auto-sandbox/README.md

 ## Quick start

-Checkout the repo and create a configuration file `env.auto.tfvars` with the following content.
+Clone the repo and create the variable definitions file `env.auto.tfvars` with the following content.

 ```hcl
 project = "???"